KeystoneHQ/keystone-developer/docs/integration/sign/bitcoin.md

 ```

 > [!ATTENTION]
-> The unsigned PSBT might not always be able to encode in a single QR code,
-> don't forget to handle the scenario in which the unsigned data is too big and need to be displayed with an animated QR code.
+> The Keystone SDK will generate an infinite number of QR codes when the unsigned data is too big to put into a single QR code,
+> the software wallet needs to show the animated QR codes so that the Keystone hardware wallet can get all the transaction data via continuous scanning.
+> See [Fountain code](https://en.wikipedia.org/wiki/Fountain_code) for more information about multiple QR codes.

 ## Get Signature from Keystone

 Keystone will sign the given transaction and give back the signed PSBT via QR code.

-> **Note**
-> Keystone hardware wallet uses Fountain code to encode data when a single QR code is not able to contain all the information.
+Keystone hardware wallet uses Fountain code to encode data when a single QR code is not able to contain all the information.
-> Multiple QR code content is needed for Keystone SDK to recover the information provided by the Keystone hardware wallet.
+Multiple QR code content is needed for Keystone SDK to recover the information provided by the Keystone hardware wallet.

 <!-- tabs:start -->